-They can be put in place to prevent people from selling fake merchandise, like phone cases or T-shirts, with lyrics, catchphrases, or names tied to specific celebrities.
-They can be used to protect your business name against others from registering the same, so are key to your branding and brand protection.
+They can be used to protect your business name against others from registering the same, so are key to your branding.

 Registering for a trademark isn't difficult, but being approved for one can be challenging and it can take a while to complete the process.
 Plus, trademarks must be renewed every few years so they can stay active.
 It’s recommended to use an IP specialist to help your register your trademark.

 From colours to poses and even pets, here are 15 bizarre things that you might not have realised are actually trademarked.

 Weird Celebrity Trademarks

 In 2019, Taylor Swift filed court documents to trademark her three cats' names, "Meredith, Olivia & Benjamin Swift" for use on things like merchandise.

 In the past, Swift has also reportedly tried to register trademarks for lyrics from some of her songs like "This sick beat," from her single "Shake It Off" and "Nice to meet you.
 Where you been?" from her track "Blank Space."

 Unless you have been living under a rock for the last few years, you will remember Lizzo’s iconic ‘100% That Bitch’ line from her hit record ‘Truth Hurts’.